Counterfactual thinking: Current research

 As with many cognitive processes, research seeks to gain better insight into the functions and outcomes of how counterfactual thinking works.
 Research has been investigating various effects and how they might alter or contribute to counterfactual thinking.
 One study by Rim and Summerville (2014) investigated the distance of the event in terms of time and how this distance can affect the counterfactual process.
 Their results showed that "people generated more downward counterfactuals about recent...past events, while they tended to generate more upward counterfactuals about distant...past events", which was consistent in their replications for social distance as well.
 They also examine the possible mechanism of manipulating social distance and the effect this could have on responding to negative events in either a self-improvement or self-enhancement motivations.

 Research by Scholl and Sassenberg (2014) looked to determine how perceived power in the situation can affect the counterfactual thought and process associated to understanding future directions and outlooks.
 The research examined how manipulating the perceived power of the individual in the given circumstance can lead to different thoughts and reflections.
 Their research "demonstrated that being powerless (vs. powerful) diminished self-focused counterfactual thinking by lowering sensed personal control."
 These results may show a relationship between how the self perceives events and determines the best course of action for future behavior.

 Mizraji proposed an approach to counterfactual reasoning through two phases.
 The first uses a matrix representation of logical operations inspired by neural models of distributed memories.
 Here logical operators are real matrices and the truth values are also vectors of real components.
-Counterfactual propositions are “virtualized” by premultiplying the counterfactual values by an operator created in the domain of quantum computing, the square root of NOT.
+Counterfactual propositions are "virtualized" by premultiplying the counterfactual values by an operator created in the domain of quantum computing, the square root of NOT.
 This procedure produces logic vectors in the complex field that combine falsehood and truth in the same evaluation.
 In the second phase, the physical plausibility and logical consistency of the counterfactual propositions are estimated and a plausibility operator is obtained that returns the complex values to the domain of real numbers and helps to decide if the counterfactual proposition is true or false.

 Types

 Upward and downward

 Upward counterfactual thinking focuses on how the situation could have been better.
 Many times, people think about what they could have done differently.
-For example, "If I started studying three days ago, instead of last night, I could have done better on my test."
+For example, "If I had started studying three days ago, instead of last night, I could have done better on my test."
 Since people often think about what they could have done differently, it is not uncommon for people to feel regret during upward counterfactual thinking.

 Downward counterfactual thinking focuses on how the situation could have been worse.
 In this scenario, a person can make themselves feel better about the outcome because they realize that the situation is not the worst it could be.
 For example, "I'm lucky I earned a 'C' on that; I didn't start studying until last night."